 Many people look for a cheap Kilimanjaro climb.
 But if you have done some research, then you have already found that this is not possible.
 And you probably have also discovered that there are a wide range of prices charged for climbing Mount Kilimanjaro by different outfitters.
 There are more than 200 licensed operators on Mount Kilimanjaro.
 The choices may be overwhelming.
-The good news is that there are not many reputable operators, so who you choose to climb with is crucial to your success and overall experience.
+The bad news is that there are not many reputable operators, so who you choose to climb with is crucial to your success and overall experience.
 However, if you disregarded the questionable companies, you'd be left with only a couple dozen or so quality Kilimanjaro operators.

 There are minimum expenses every Kilimanjaro operator faces, such as park fees, staff wages, food, equipment, transportation and other logistical costs.
 Kilimanjaro National Park (KINAPA) entrance and camping/hut fees by far make up the biggest expense, costing over $130 per climber per day.
 The other significant expenses are staff wages, food, and transportation costs.
-Local wages amount to around $30-$60 per climber per day (depending on group size).
+Local wages amount to around $40-$80 per climber per day (depending on group size).
 Food costs come out to about $10-$20 per climber per day (includes food for staff).
 Transportation costs are about $100 per trip depending on the route.
 There are also costs associated with wear and tear on camping equipment and administrative costs for arranging your climb.
-By adding up all the daily costs listed here and you can estimate what it costs to fund a Kilimanjaro climb on your own.
+By adding up all the daily costs listed here, you can estimate what it may cost to fund a Kilimanjaro climb on your own.
 So instead of asking how we can be priced so low, you should be asking how those other companies can be priced so high?